 Here is a simplified account of the Bible meanings behind the symbolism of this prophetic Lion.

 - The Lion — From ancient times the lion has always represented the Tribe of Judah.
 Genesis 49:8-12: “Judah is a lion’s whelp….”
 Ezekiel 19:2: “Who is your Mother?
 A lioness …”

 Daniel’s vision of the Lion Beast follows Judah forward in time into Ancient Babylon where Judah was then captive.
-Daniel desired to know the outcome of this captivity and God gave him a vision showing the future of Judah all the way down until Jesus would arise from this tribe and be given all the kingdoms of this world.
+Daniel desired to know the outcome of this captivity and God gave him a vision showing the future of Judah, from its release from that captivity, all the way down until Jesus would arise from this tribe and ultimately be given all the kingdoms of this world.
 (Dan.
 7:14; Rev. 11:15)

 Daniel was from the tribe of Judah, most likely from the king’s seed, and he would have recognized immediately that the Lion symbolized his tribe.
 Daniel was knowledgeable of other prophets, including that prophecy in Genesis 49.
 He was a contemporary of Ezekiel and Jeremiah, so he would have been familiar with their writings about the Lion, the eagle and the future deliverance of God’s people from captivity.
 Filled with the spirit of the living God and endued with understanding in all visions and dreams, Daniel would have known this Lion beast represented Judah and he never questioned this part of his vision.
 (Daniel 1:3, 6, 17; Daniel 5:11: Daniel 9:2, 17, 20; Jeremiah 29:10-14.
 See also Ezekiel 19.)